goel-mehul/INFO-201-Group-Project/Project Proposal.md

 **Information Visualizations :**
 * ![Number of homeless people graph](Images/Number_of_homeless_people_in_USA.PNG)
-This visualization represents a downward trend within a nine year period.
+This visualization represents a downward trend within a nine-year period.
 The parts shaded in red represents those who were unsheltered and homeless which refers to people who sleep on the streets, in their car, private/public property, e.t.c The parts shaded in orange represents sheltered homelessness which refers to anybody staying in emergency shelters, transitional housing programs, or safe havens.

 * ![Number of homeless people by state picture](Images/Homelessness_by_state.png)